Dealflow-ApS/senior-front-end-engineer-challenge/readme.md

   - Document it somewhere so that we don't miss it

 ## Eyebrows raised?
-- We are here to listen if you want to roast this challenge and think we could have done a better job.
+- We are here to listen if you want to roast this challenge and think we could have done a better job. :trollface:
   - Send out an email to siddharth@dealflow.live